-Fiscal year ending June 30, Amount thousands)
+Fiscal year ending June 30, Amount (In thousands)

-2015 \$ 8,619
+2016 \$ 8,008

-2016 6,757
+2017 5,818

-2017 5,082
+2018 3,964

-2018 3,613
+2019 1,815

-2019 1,744
+2020 1,220

-2020 and thereafter 1,822
+2021 and thereafter 556

-Total minimum lease payments \$ 27,637
+Total minimum lease payments \$ 21,381

 Purchase Commitments.
-KLA-Tencor maintains certain open inventory purchase commitments with its suppliers to ensure a smooth and continuous supply for key components.
+KLA-Tencor maintains commitments to purchase inventory from its suppliers as well as goods and services in the ordinary course of business.
 The Company's liability under these purchase commitments is generally restricted to a forecasted time-horizon as mutually agreed upon between the parties.
 This forecasted time-horizon can vary among different suppliers.
-The Company's open inventory purchase commitments were approximately \$214.3 million as of June 30, 2014 and are primarily due within the next 12 months.
+The Company's estimate of its significant purchase commitments is approximately \$298.7 million as of June 30, 2015 which are primarily due within the next 12 months.
 Actual expenditures will vary based upon the volume of the transactions and length of contractual service provided.
 In addition, the amounts paid under these arrangements may be less in the event that the arrangements are renegotiated or canceled.
 Certain agreements provide for potential cancellation penalties.

 Cash Long-Term Incentive Plan.
-As of June 30, 2014, the Company had committed \$109.0 million to future payment obligations under its Cash LTI Plan.
+As of June 30, 2015, the Company had committed \$125.0 million to future payment obligations under its Cash LTI Plan.
 The calculation of compensation expense related to the Cash LTI Plan includes estimated forfeiture rate assumptions.
 Cash LTI awards issued to employees under the Cash LTI Plan vest in four equal installments, with 25% of the aggregate amount of the Cash LTI award vesting on each yearly anniversary of the grant date over a four-year period.
 In order to receive payments under a Cash LTI award, participants must remain employed by the Company as of the applicable award vesting date.

 Warranties, Guarantees and Contingencies.
 KLA-Tencor provides standard warranty coverage on its systems for 40 hours per week for 12 months, providing labor and parts necessary to repair the systems during the warranty period.
 The Company accounts for the estimated warranty cost as a charge to costs of revenues when revenue is recognized.
 The estimated warranty cost is based on historical product performance and field expenses.
 Utilizing actual service records, the Company calculates the average service hours and parts expense per system and applies the actual labor and overhead rates to determine the estimated warranty charge.
-The Company updates these estimated charges on a quarterly basis.
+The Company updates these estimated charges on a regular basis.
 The actual product performance and/or field expense profiles may differ, and in those cases the Company adjusts its warranty accruals accordingly.